ProSpect: Prompt Spectrum for Attribute-Aware Personalization of Diffusion Models: Abstract

 \section{Abstract}

 Personalizing generative models offers a way to guide image generation with user-provided references.
 Current personalization methods can invert an object or concept into the textual conditioning space and compose new natural sentences for text-to-image diffusion models.
-However, representing and editing specific visual attributes like material, style, layout, etc. remains a challenge, leading to a lack of disentanglement and editability.
-To address this, we propose a novel approach that leverages the step-by-step generation process of diffusion models, which generate images from low- to high-frequency information, providing a new perspective on representing, generating, and editing images.
-We develop Prompt Spectrum Space $\STIspace$, an expanded textual conditioning space, and a new image representation method called \textit{ProSpect}. \textit{ProSpect} represents an image as a collection of inverted textual token embeddings encoded from per-stage prompts, where each prompt corresponds to a specific generation stage (i.e., a group of consecutive steps) of the diffusion model.
-Experimental results demonstrate that $\STIspace$ and \textit{ProSpect} offer stronger disentanglement and controllability compared to existing methods.
-We apply \textit{ProSpect} in various personalized attribute-aware image generation applications, such as image/text-guided material/style/layout transfer/editing, achieving previously unattainable results with a single image input without fine-tuning the diffusion models.
-Codes are available at \url{https://github.com/zyxElsa/ProSpect}.
+However, representing and editing specific visual attributes such as material, style, and layout remains a challenge, leading to a lack of disentanglement and editability.
+To address this problem, we propose a novel approach that leverages the step-by-step generation process of diffusion models, which generate images from low to high frequency information, providing a new perspective on representing, generating, and editing images.
+We develop the Prompt Spectrum Space $\STIspace$, an expanded textual conditioning space, and a new image representation method called \sysname. \sysname represents an image as a collection of inverted textual token embeddings encoded from per-stage prompts, where each prompt corresponds to a specific generation stage (i.e., a group of consecutive steps) of the diffusion model.
+Experimental results demonstrate that $\STIspace$ and \sysname offer better disentanglement and controllability compared to existing methods.
+We apply \sysname in various personalized attribute-aware image generation applications, such as image-guided or text-driven manipulations of materials, style, and layout, achieving previously unattainable results from a single image input without fine-tuning the diffusion models.
+Our source code is available at \url{https://github.com/zyxElsa/ProSpect}.